Transparency is a popular buzz word on Wall Street these days, and many investors are demanding it.

 The more a company shares information, the more employees feel like a team and have a shared responsibility over the success of the company.

 Do remember to celebrate milestones once they have been reached.
 Taking the time to celebrate is important because it acknowledges people’s hard work, boosts morale and keeps up the momentum.
-If you want something to grow, pour champagne on it.

 High performance and success are not dependent on one simple factor or as a result of one or two things.
 The entire context you operate in greatly impacts your results.